 But most significant is how Dolby Vision uses frame-by-frame metadata to manage HDR performance.
 This helps to deliver the best results as it adapts the source material to the performance of your TV.

-This is why Dolby Vision requires the extra hardware we’ve talked about, and ultimately why HDR10 and Ultra HD Premium are likely to be the more prevalent standards.
-But the Dolby argument is this hardware will deliver better picture quality, and we agree.
+This is why Dolby Vision requires the extra hardware, and ultimately why HDR10 and Ultra HD Premium are likely to be the more prevalent standards.
+But the Dolby argument is that this hardware will deliver better picture quality, and we agree.

-And, in case you were concerned, anything that supports Dolby Vision supports HDR10 by default, it just doesn’t work in the reverse.
+And, in case you are concerned, anything that supports Dolby Vision supports HDR10 by default – this just doesn’t work in reverse.

 Related: Best 4K TV